 When you are in Ravenden Springs, you'll notice that it is more blue-collar than most other communities in America.
 46.58% of Ravenden Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Ravenden Springs is a town of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Ravenden Springs who work in law enforcement and fire fighting (16.44%), food service (15.07%), and sales jobs (13.70%).

-Overall, Ravenden Springs’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Ravenden Springs’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 One downside of living in Ravenden Springs is that it can take a long time to commute to work.
 In Ravenden Springs, the average commute to work is 34.42 minutes, which is quite a bit higher than the national average.